HaagChristian/music-app/README.md

 - uploading music files (mp3 files | using the ID3 Service)
 - change metadata in the database and for the corresponding music file (using the ID3 Service)
+- convert mp3 files (these must first be loaded into the database via upload) to wav/ogg/flac format (using the Encoder Service)

 ## Installation